fluid-project/uio-plus/CONTRIBUTING.md

 https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
 While this does modify commit history, it will enable us to more easily establish a link between code changes and Issues that precipitated them.

+## Class name conventions

+Class names can either be used as CSS selectors for styling or an element selector for JavaScript actions.
+To reduce confusion when styling, modifying HTML, or refactoring code; the same classes must not be used for both.
+The following outlines the conventions used.

+### Classes for styling

+Styling classes must be prefixed with `uioPlus-`.
+Styling classes for components coming from Infusion may be prefixed with `fl-`.

+### Classes used by JavaScript

+Classes used by JavaScript to locate and manipulate DOM elements must be prefixed with `uioPlusJS-`.
+Classes used by Infusion components may be prefixed with `flc-`